Secure server - SFTP with SSH lock down procedures¶

-One thing that we haven't discussed yet is what happens when a new system administrator comes on board?
-With password authentication off,
+Not discussed yet is what happens when a new system administrator comes on board?

-ssh-copy-id will not work.
-Here's what the author recommends for these situations.
-Note that there is more than one solution:
+ssh-copy-id will not work with password authentication off.
+Here is what the author recommends for these situations.
+Note more than one solution exists:

 This solution assumes physical access to the server and that the server is physical hardware and not virtual (container or VM):